Chapter 30: The status determination process

 Reference points and indicators

 The biological status of a stock depends on its current stock size (biomass) and the rate of catches (fishing mortality).
-Two independent aspects of stock status are classified: the stock’s biomass level and its fishing mortality status (Table 30.1).
+Two independent aspects of stock status are classified within these reports: the stock’s biomass level and its fishing mortality status (Table 30.1).
 In cases where reference points or estimates of current biomass or fishing mortality have not been determined, other indicators are used to inform stock status.
 The HSP defines target and limit reference points for Commonwealth fisheries in terms of biomass (BTARG and BLIM, respectively) and fishing mortality (FTARG and FLIM, respectively).

 In terms of biomass status, stocks are classified as one of the following: